 PPC Values and Tasks

-The main goal of this research was to find what the preferred percent correct for participants All of the theoretical justifications for this experiment were agnostic as to task type, so it would be reasonable to expect no difference between PPC values for task types.
+The main goal of this research was to find what would be the preferred percent correct for participants All of the theoretical justifications for this experiment were agnostic as to task type, so it would be reasonable to expect no difference between PPC values for task types.
 A one-way, repeated measures ANOVA test was run to test the hypothesis that IPPC values were different for different tasks.
 For this test, F(2, 101) = 1.43, p = .017.
 The F-statistic for this ANOVA test was significant at the p < .05 level.
 Importantly, the F-statistic for the Task variable was large and significant, with F(2) = 11.24, p < .001.
 This result did not support the hypothesis that IPPC values are independent of task type.

 A question in this research was whether correcting for guessing would yield more consistent results among tasks.
 In order to test this hypothesis, a one-way, repeated measures ANOVA test was run on the guess-corrected IPPC values.
 For this test, F(2, 101) = 1.22, p = .121.
 More important was the small contribution of the Task variable, with F(2) = .59, p = .553.
 This analysis showed no significant difference among IPPC values for the three tasks once those values were corrected for guessing.
 This supported the hypothesis that PPC was independent of task type, but only on the condition that PPC was corrected for guessing.